bwfiq/compose-files/README.md

 The gitignore ignores all files in any directory named data recursively.
 Map the docker compose volumes to a ./data subdirectory on the host to make use of this.
-Add the following to each compose file to monitor it for updates with diun:
+Add the following to each compose file under the services top level element -> the service to monitor it for updates with diun:

 ```yml
 services: